cockroachdb/docs/v21.2/take-and-restore-locality-aware-backups.md

 The ability to [backup a full cluster](backup.html#backup-a-cluster) has been added and the syntax for [incremental backups](backup.html#create-incremental-backups) is simplified.
 Because of these two changes, [basic backup usage](take-full-and-incremental-backups.html) is now sufficient for most CockroachDB clusters.
 However, you may want to control your backup and restore options more explicitly.

-This doc provides information about how to take and restore locality-aware backups.
+This page provides information about how to take and restore locality-aware backups.

 {{site.data.alerts.callout_info}}
 Locality-aware [`BACKUP`](backup.html) is an [Enterprise-only](https://www.cockroachlabs.com/product/cockroachdb/) feature.
 However, you can take [full backups](take-full-and-incremental-backups.html) without an Enterprise license.